Oakville harbours are the recipient of the Marine 5 Green Leaf Anchor Platinum Rating for environmental best practices

 Oakville’s extensive Lake Ontario shoreline includes two harbours: Bronte Harbour on Bronte Creek and Oakville Harbour on Sixteen Mile Creek near the downtown core.
 The harbours are owned by the town and operated by the Parks and Open Space department.

 These natural harbours accommodate several hundred sail and power boats as well as recreational facilities.
-Mooring docks and slips are available for rent on a seasonal basis, and launching ramps are provided in both harbours for transient boaters.
-The main docks in both harbours are six-feet wide, fully serviced finger docks with Mediterranean-type moorings.
+Mooring docks and slips are available for rent on a seasonal basis, and launching ramps are provided in both harbours.
+Oakville Harbour provides fully serviced finger docks with Mediterranean-type moorings.
 Charges are based on the running length of the boat.

-Harbours staff provide water, electrical services, haul-out services, and mast stepping and unstepping.
+Harbours staff provide haul-out services, mast stepping and unstepping.
 Operating, maintenance and capital improvements are funded from fees charged to boaters.
 For a breakdown of service rates, visit the Harbour Service Rates page.
-Learn more about the services provided to you at Bronte and Oakville harbours open the Oakville Harbours Marina Tenant and Visitors Guide (pdf 4.6 MB)
+Learn more about the services provided to you at Bronte and Oakville harbours open the Oakville Harbours Marina Tenant and Visitors Guide (pdf).

 Harbours By-law 2012-007 has been approved by Town Council.
 To view this by-law and any amendments to the by-law please visit our by-law search page and enter 2012-007 in the search field.

 For information on harbour and waterfront development projects, visit out Park Planning Projects page.

 The high water in 2017 damaged the boat launch ramp and adjacent sea walls.
 Repairs to the boat launch ramp are now complete and it is open for use.
 For more information visit our Bronte Beach and Launch Ramp Redevelopment page.